GaryClarke/pest-tdd/README.md

 All the code examples used in the lessons are stored in individual branches within this repository.
 Each lesson has its own branch, and within that branch, you can find all the relevant code samples used in that specific lesson.

-To Set up your development environment, you will need the following installed on your local machine
+To set up your development environment, you will need to install Composer on your local machine.

-1. Composer
-2. Pest

 All these are for your information.
 The most exciting part is that every single step is covered in the <a href="https://garyclarketech.teachable.com/p/test-driven-php">course</a>.